 This course encourages you to view the media beyond the eyes of the consumer.
-You'll become more aware of the many ways in which media messages are presented to us, and you will discover how the institutions behind the media products you consume are actively trying to engage and target you as a member of the audience.
+You'll become more aware of the many ways in which media messages are presented to us, and you will discover how the institutions behind the media products you consume are actively trying to engage and target you as a member of the audience

 In Year 6 you will study the fundamentals of media forms and the concepts which lie beneath the surface of media products you consume on a daily basis.
 You will also explore the role of marketing and promotion in contemporary media texts.
 The course will be structured around the study of a set of prereleased media products that will feature in the exam.
 The second part of the course takes you through the production process, from researching the codes and conventions of professional media products to producing your own products using industry-level software.
-By the end of the year, you will have experienced producing a magazine cover and two-page spread, advertisements and posters, short videos and websites.
+By the end of the year, you will have experienced producing a promotional flyer, magazine cover and two-page spread, advertisements and posters, audio remixes and websites.

 In Year 7 you will study the different ways of explaining and understanding the media.
 This covers how media industries and audiences are changing because of the rise of new digital technologies.
 You'll explore some prereleased media products by considering the wider contexts of the media that affect their creation and distribution.
-You'll also carry out two individual projects based on a set of briefs released by the examination board that will give you the chance to apply your creative skills to creating a fully realized production.
+You'll also carry out two individual projects based on a set of briefs released by the examination board that will give you the chance to apply your creative skills is designing a fully realized production.

-This is a linear A Level with two external exams and a media project at the end of Year 7.
+This is a linear A Level with two external exams and a non-exam assessment at the end of Year 7.
 There are two external examinations each accounting for 35% of the overall A Level Grade.
-Unit 1 is focused on Media Concepts in the Media and involves answering a combination of short answer and extended responses questions, while Unit 2 involves more in-depth analysis of pre-released media products from television, magazines and online, social and participatory media/video games.
+Unit 1 is focused on Media Concepts in the Media and involves answering a combination of short answer and extended responses questions, from the year 6 material while Unit 2 involves more in-depth analysis of set media texts, products from television, magazines and online, social and participatory media/video games which are taught in year 7.
 Students also have the opportunity to create their own cross-media production, from print, broadcast or e-media platforms, This component weighs 30% of the A Level grade.

-This A Level will sharpen your critical thinking skills and will constantly challenge your understanding of the media.
-It is a broad course and this makes it a solid qualification for a wide range of degree paths, such as journalism, photography, web design, public relations, advertising or marketing, cinematography, film studies, communications, graphic design or any artrelated course.
+This A Level will sharpen your critical thinking skills and will constantly challenge your understanding of the traditional media.
+It is a contemporary broad course and this makes it a solid qualification for a wide range of degree paths, such as journalism, photography, web design, public relations, advertising or digital marketing, cinematography, video games studies communications, graphic design or any art-related course.